Physics vs Distributions: Pareto Optimal Flow Matching with Physics Constraints: Results

 \subsection{Dynamic Stall}

 The dynamic stall case presents additional challenges, including two physical constraints of increased complexity and six predicted fields.
-The underlying phenomena are highly non-linear and governed by a system of four time-dependent PDEs.

-Figure~\ref{fig_ds_fmsteps_residual_wasserstein_meanstd_onerow} summarizes the key results, including the residual MSE, Wasserstein distance.
-Focusing first on the residual error, we observe a consistent improvement when progressing from the FM baseline to PBFM, with the PBFM-1 providing a $2\times$ reduction compared to the baseline.
-The incorporation of residual loss and unrolling not only reduces the average error of a $8\times$ factor but also sharpens the residual error distribution, concentrating values closer to the mean.
-In terms of data distribution, the Wasserstein distance reveals that while the PBFM-1 framework alone may degrade distributional accuracy, the addition of unrolling effectively regularizes the predictions, narrowing the gap with the ground truth distribution.

-It is worth noting that MSEs of the predicted mean and standard deviation are on par for all methods (details are given in the appendix), indicating that the improvements of PBFM in residual and distributional accuracy are achieved without compromising first- and second-order statistics.

-Figure~\ref{fig_ds_sample_onerow} presents a visual comparison: the left panel illustrates the mean and standard deviation of the pressure field $P$ and wall shear stress $\tau_w$, while the right panel shows the residual error magnitude.
-PBFM accurately captures both the average behavior and the associated fluctuations, maintaining consistency with the minimum and maximum bounds of each variable.
-Regarding residuals, the PBFM-1 model demonstrates a reduction in the average error relative to the baseline.
-However, it is worth noting that the high-error regions do not show significant improvement.
-In contrast, incorporating the unrolling strategy leads to a notable reduction even in zones where the error is largest.

-\paragraph{Performance} At training time, evaluating physical residuals and unrolling both lead to slight increases in computational load.
-Importantly, the increased accuracy of PBFM does not negatively affect performance at inference time.
-While reliably comparing computational performance is difficult, the dynamic stall scenario roughly indicates benefits of the proposed generative model: the CPU-based data generating solver takes 76 minutes on average for a single simulation, while the trained PBFM model requires only 4 minutes to generate 128 samples on the same CPU architecture and 0.2 seconds on an A100 GPU.
-Detailed measurements are provided in Table~\ref{tab_wall_clock_time}.
+The underlying phenomena are highly non-linear containing shock waves.
+Fig.~\ref{fig_ds_imshow_onerow} presents an example of predicted fields.
+Especially regions like the center exhibit strongly varying, small-scale shock waves that stochastically oscillate for perturbed operating conditions - a phenomenon that is important to capture for industrial applications~\citep{Baldan2025c}.